-LGIM offers both passive and active investment fund management on either a pooled or segregated basis to clients domiciled globally.
-Assets are managed in London, Hong Kong and Chicago on behalf of pension funds, institutional clients, sovereign wealth clients, retail clients and subsidiary companies within the Group.
+Asset Management offers both active and passive management on either a pooled or segregated basis to clients domiciled globally.
+Assets are managed on behalf of pension funds, institutional clients, sovereign wealth clients, retail clients and subsidiary companies within the Group.